jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “The timing still has to be set per component.
-PreCICE only ensures that each component steps until a certain time so that data can be exchanged.”
+- The computational timing still has to be set per component, using their own configuration.
+PreCICE only ensures that each component steps until a certain time (end of exchange time-window) so that data can be exchanged.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE manages logical coupling time, ensuring that participants progress in a synchronized way.
 It supports explicit and implicit coupling schemes, fixed-point iterations, and can prevent time drift between solvers, which addresses many time-advancement-related requirements.